bacalhau-project/bacalhau/integration/flyte/README.md

 ## Development :computer:

-Similarly to the [official development guidelines](https://docs.flyte.org/projects/flytekit/en/latest/contributing.html#contribute-code), we use a virtual environment to develop this Flytekit plugin.
+Likewise the [official development guidelines](https://docs.flyte.org/projects/flytekit/en/latest/contributing.html#contribute-code), we use a virtual environment to develop this Flytekit plugin.

 ### 1. Setup (Do Once)